-As a Greek wedding photographer in London I have photographed many Greek-Cypriot weddings.
-Some couples adapt customs to fit their more modern lives while others, like Georgina and Evros, retain many elements of their heritage and celebrate their wedding day in a thoroughly traditional manner.
-Modern or traditional, every couple is unique, which makes my job as a Greek photographer varied and enjoyable.
+In Greek or Greek-Cypriot weddings, some couples adapt customs to fit their more modern lives while others, like Georgina and Evros, retain many elements of their heritage and celebrate their wedding day in a thoroughly traditional manner.
+Modern or traditional, every couple is unique, which makes our job as Greek photographers varied and enjoyable.

 While the bride and groom were born in London, their parents were born in Cyprus, so it was not surprising to see many traditional included in the occasion.
 Our day started at Georgina’s home, as her seven bridesmaids helped her get ready for her big day, with the preparation of the bride and groom being almost as important as the wedding ceremony itself.
 Georgina incorporated the Stolisma into her pre-wedding rituals, complete with the traditional lute and violin.
 After leaving Georgina to finish getting ready and get herself to the church, I joined the festivities at Evros’ house where his groomsmen were helping him get dressed, and where he was also symbolically tied with a red scarf.